Sidoarjo railway station

 Sidoarjo Station (SDA) is a railway station located in Lemahputro, Sidoarjo, Sidoarjo Regency, East Java, Indonesia.
 The station passes the railway to the east (Jember-Banyuwangi) and the path to Malang-Blitar.
 The station located at the height of + 4 meters is included in the Operation Area VIII Surabaya.

-History
+Building and layout

 The station initially had seven track with track 1 as a straight track, but track 5 has now been evicted for new platforms and tracks 6 and 7 have now been evicted in 1992 for the purpose of shop development.
 Formerly this station contained locomotive depot and warehouse, but was demolished in 1992 due to the construction of shop.

 From track 4, the dead track that leads to Tarik is reactivated as part of the relocation of the Wonokromo–Bangil railway line following the hot mudflow in Porong.

 As a first-class train station, almost all trains stop at this station.
 Only freight trains (tank and cement) are passing directly / do not stop.

 Services

-Passenger trains that use this station are :
+Passenger trains that use this station are: